miloyip/gamextech/README.md

 Adding new features and fixing bugs are welcome as well.

+### i18n
+If you want translate to other lang.
+Please follow:
+1. `node addNewLang.js your-lang`
+2. please translate src/your-lang
+3. Add your lang destription at i18n.json

+If default lang json have new content.
+Please follow:
+1. `node updateFromDefaultLang.js`
+2. please translate src/your-lang

 ### Testing

 Run `npm install` and `npm test` to validate the database with schema and additional checks.